Bread & butter — pickled onion & turmeric butter;

 Salad of beetroot scented with rose & bergamot, magnolia mustard, ricotta

 Dingley Dell pork belly with cinnamon & pepper,

 bacon jam, pickled carrot

 Caribbean-style mussels – Jerk spices, rum & scotch bonnet

 Spiced hake, 3 bean stew, curried yoghurt, vermicelli

-Churro with clementine marmalade ice cream or apple-cherry sorbet
+Churro with pecan and white chocolate ice cream or blood orange sorbet

 BRUNCH SET MENU